OSGeo/PROJ/docs/source/operations/transformations/hgridshift.rst

 list.

 PROJ supports CTable2, NTv1 and NTv2 files for horizontal grid corrections.
-Details about all three formats can be found in the GDAL documentation.
+Details about all three formats can be found in the GDAL documentation and/or driver source code.
 GDAL reads and writes all three formats.
 Using GDAL for construction of new grids is recommended.

 Temporal gridshifting